-- The ETH1/GE2 Bridge port is not supported on access points with a single Ethernet port. - Ports on the Universal APs are labeled with the prefix ETH. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function field in the configuration Profile Advanced Settings. - 7.
+- The Bridge port is not supported on access points with a single Ethernet port. - Ports on the Universal APs are labeled ETH0, ETH1.
+Other AP models label the ports GE1, GE2 or LAN1, LAN2.
+In all cases, the user interface field labels display "ETH0" and "ETH1" which are equivalent to GE1 and GE2, and LAN1 and LAN2, respectively. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the ETH1 Port Function field in the Profile Advanced dialog. - 7.
 Save the configuration Profile. - 8.
-If you are planning to connect the end-system to the Client Bridge AP through the GE2 port, edit the configuration Profile again. - 9.
+If you are planning to connect the end-system to the Client Bridge AP through the ETH1/GE2 port, edit the configuration Profile again. - 9.
 On the Networks tab, the Client Bridge network is indicated with a black highlight.